karengut97/School_District_Analysis/README.md

 * % Passing Reading: -0.29%
 * % Overall Passing: -0.32%

-No statistical relevance is present for the overall school score summary changes.
+No statistical relevance is present for the overall school score summary changes, specific to Thomas High School.

-### How does replacing the ninth-grade scores affect THS peformance relative to other schools
 The impact of replacing the 9th grade students' math and reading scored with "NaN" is minimal.
 It is not enough to invalidate the overall scores of the school or district.
 Thomas High School remains in the Top 5 Schools for the district.

 This is the Top 5 Summary **BEFORE** Thomas High School 9th grade score changes: